rootjatin/concloop/README.md

 # concloop
-a python library for concurrent loop
+a python library for time controlled for loop in python